Incredibly easy Tortellacci recipe – inspired by Maggiano’s.

 Just a few ingredients add incredible flavor to this simple dish!

-- a hint of truffle oil – white or black truffle oil, usually found with other oils or the specialty department at your grocer
+- Truffle Oil – white or black truffle oil, usually found with other oils or the specialty department at your grocer

-- salty prosciutto – balances this dish and adds a bit of protein
+- Prosciutto – balances this dish and adds a bit of protein

 How to Make Maggiano’s Tortellacci